LPerlaza/Assembly2Gene/README.md

-# this version is not longer mantained. go to :https://github.com/LPerlaza/fromAssembly2Feature
+# this version is NOT longer mantained. go to : https://github.com/LPerlaza/fromAssembly2Feature